 Google Chrome users have long struggled with the erratic behavior this browser puts up around plug-ins.
 One of these that Chrome commonly has friction with, is Shockwave Flash.
-You don’t have this problem in other browser, at least not in a severe level.
-With Chrome, you get anything from lack of responsiveness, to an immediate crash.
-Explained below is how to fix shockwave flash crashes in your Chrome browser.
+You don’t have this problem in other browsers, at least not in a severe level.
+With Chrome, you get anything from lack of responsiveness to an immediate crash.
+Explained below is how to fix shockwave flash crashes in Google Chrome browser.

 Why You Have This Problem

-And as for how to fix shockwave flash crashes by yourself, you need to first understand that it likely happened because of a Flash install conflict.
+And as for how to fix shockwave flash crashes in Google Chrome by yourself, you need to first understand that it likely happened because of a Flash install conflict.
 Do the following to remove that.

 - Run the Chrome app.